Here's a look at the life of former Federal Reserve Chairman Ben Bernanke.

-October 24, 2005 - President George W. Bush nominates Ben Bernanke to replace Alan Greenspan as the chairman of the Federal Reserve.
+October 24, 2005 - US President George W. Bush nominates Bernanke to replace Alan Greenspan as the chairman of the Federal Reserve.

-January 31, 2006 - Confirmed by the Senate to succeed Alan Greenspan as chairman of the Federal Reserve, he is appointed to a four-year term as chairman of the Federal Open Market Committee which expires January 31, 2010.
+January 31, 2006 - Confirmed by the Senate to succeed Greenspan as chairman of the Federal Reserve, Bernanke is appointed to a four-year term as chairman of the Federal Open Market Committee which expires January 31, 2010.
 He is also appointed to a 14-year term as a member on the Board of the Federal Open Market Committee.
-This term expires January 31, 2020.

 December 16, 2009 - Named Time's Person of the Year.

-April 16, 2015 - The New York Times reports that Bernanke has been hired by the hedgefund Citadel LLC as adviser.
+April 16, 2015 - The New York Times reports that Bernanke has been hired by the hedge fund Citadel LLC as advisor.

-April 29, 2015 - Pimco says it's hiring Bernanke as senior adviser.
+April 29, 2015 - Pimco says it's hiring Bernanke as senior advisor.

 October 2015 - Bernanke's memoir, "The Courage to Act: A Memoir of a Crisis and its Aftermath," is published.